ndy2/mkdocs-obsidian-support-plugin/docs/features/admonition/callout.md

 ## Implementation details and Warning

 > [!warning] implementation limitation
-> 1. Nested callout or admonition is not suppoerted
->
-> 2. Unlike actual obsidian callout, It requires more precise syntax. <br>
+> Unlike actual obsidian callout, It requires more precise syntax. <br>
 > there sholud be only zero or one space before and after first  `>` character <br>
 > and no space before the rest of `>` characters and one space after it.
 >
 >   recommended format is as below
 > ```text
 > > [!info]
 > > copy me
 > ```